mr-mixas/Struct-Path.pm/README.md

 Why existed \*Path\* libs (["SEE ALSO"](#see-also)) not enough?
 This scheme has no collisions for paths like '/a/0/c' ('0' may be an ARRAY index or a key for HASH, depends on passed structure).
-In some cases this is important, for example, when you want to define exact path in structure, but unable to validate it's schema.
+In some cases this is important, for example, when you want to define exact path in structure, but unable to validate it's schema or when structure doesn't exists yet (see ["expand"](#expand) for more info).

 See [Struct::Path::PerlStyle](https://metacpan.org/pod/Struct::Path::PerlStyle) if you're looking for human friendly path definition method.